ChrisPritchard/GrislyGrotto/readme.md

-## Release 9.0
+## Release 10.2

-<b>Release Date:</b> Possibly 23rd February, 2011
+<b>Release Date:</b> 4th August, 2012

-<b>Release Post:</b> <a href="http://grislygrotto.azurewebsites.net/p/introducing-grisly-grotto-90">Introducing Grisly Grotto 9.0!</a>
+<b>Release Post:</b> <a href="http://grislygrotto.azurewebsites.net/p/grisly-grotto-10">Grisly Grotto 10!!!</a>

-<b>Frontend:</b> Site Handler acting as a REST service (sort of), HTML5 frontend
+<b>Frontend:</b> WCF REST Service, HTML5 frontend using JsRender templates

-<b>Backend:</b> SQLite
+<b>Backend:</b> SQL Server CE

-<b>Dev Tool:</b> Visual Studio 2010
+<b>Dev Tool:</b> Visual Studio 2012

-The first fully HTML5 site, though not using any particular framework other than JQuery.
-Backend is largely the same as GG8 but stripped back to just the database parts.
-Also the first appearance of the 'content editable' attribute.
+VS 2012, .NET 4.0 and the first appearance of SQL Server CE.
+A more professional version of GG 9, especially in its use of WCF rather than a hacked HTTP Handler for its service, and in using a templating JS engine rather than string composition.